jean-pierre-briot/ContinuatorPy/README.md

 jean-pierre

 PS: As soon as I will have some availability again, I intend to complete the polyphonic version.
-(It is more tricky because considering and identifying chords).
-And continue to extend and test the model.
-The polyphonic version will be made available on the repository Continuator-Poly.